ryan-devree-GRRMCO/grand-circus/exercises/TypeScriptExercise.md

 ### StudentApp.ts
 Write a class called StudentApp that has the following properties and methods:
 - students -- array of IStudent
 - getStudentByName -- take in a string firstName and string lastName, and returns an IStudent that matches both firstName and lastName.
+If none match, will return undefined.
 - sortStudents -- take in boolean sortByLastName that determines whether the function will sort the array by first name or last name.
 This will then return an array of IStudent that is sorted.